José Bozzano: Chaco War

 The dockyards produced more than 300,000 hand grenades, the famous carumbe `i (Guaraní for "little turtle"), which, for the pride of Paraguayans in the war, proved more effective than the Belgian designed SIP grenades, used by the Bolivian army) and built and assembled the coachworks of 2,308 trucks (at a rate of five per hour).
 The dockyards also produced 25,000 mortar grenades and 7,500 aerial bombs.
 Another of his feats was the making of mortar tubes with 23 columns from old trams.
 At the same time, 4,300 iron bars and wooden tables were made for stretchers, stoves, autoclaves and even trepans for cranial surgery.
 Bozzano's factories also built equipment for the vital water well drilling in the Chaco.
 Another milestone in the dockyard's war effort was the reverse engineering of 15 cipher machines from a model bought in an undisclosed "European country".

 There were 4,400 truck drivers from the Paraguayan navy in the Chaco under the command of Captain Bozzano.
-He was appointed acting director of the military aviation on March 7, 1933 replacing Argentine World War I veteran pilot Vicente Almandos Almonacid.
+He was appointed acting director of the military aviation on March 7, 1933, replacing Argentine World War I veteran pilot Vicente Almandos Almonacid.

 Works and awards

 He left a brief but very valuable book of memories, Reminiscences, which recalls the history of the dockyards in the war.
 It started as an essay made at the request of Justo Pastor Benítez, who thought to include it in one of his historical works, but ended up being a book by its own value.

 Bozzano was a Paraguayan officer heavily trained in science and technology.
 The design of Paraguay and Humaitá caused admiration in Britain.
 From 1932 to 1935 he commanded a force of 6,000 workers who forged the iron that was decisive for the outcome of the war.

 When the conflict was over, Bozzano was awarded the Cruz del Chaco ("Chaco Cross").
 He continued to serve to his country in different positions.
-During the government of Félix Paiva (1937–1939), Bozzano was appointed Minister of War and Navy on April 12, 1938 and then Minister of Economy on October 14, 1938.
+During the government of Félix Paiva (1937–1939), Bozzano was appointed Minister of War and Navy on April 12, 1938, and then Minister of Economy on October 14, 1938.
 He also served as mayor of Asunción and a teacher at the School of Mathematics and Physical Sciences (Engineering) in the National University of Asunción.

 The government decree that awarded him the Cruz del Chaco described captain José Bozzano as "one of the most authentic craftsmen of victory".

 Death

 The last years of his life were spent working in the family owned shipyard at Varadero, Asunción.
-He was a living legend of the nation's history.
 Captain Bozzano died on December 14, 1969.